2i2c-org/docs/how-to-guides/add-packages-to-image.md

 1. Edit the *Dockerfile*
    - Update the `FROM` instruction with the base image you require, e.g. `quay.io/jupyter/scipy-notebook:python-3.11`
-   - Remove the tests for the sake of simplicity by deleting the `COPY` instruction and deleting the `image-tests` folder in the file explorer.
+   - For now, remove the tests by deleting the `COPY` instruction and deleting the `image-tests` folder in the file explorer.

    ```{image} media/edit-dockerfile.png
    :alt: Screenshot of updating the DockerFile.